 TypeScript

-Pro uses TypeScript as the default development language.
-The benefits of TypeScript need not be described in detail.
-Both development and maintenance costs can be greatly reduced, and it is a must for mid- and back-end development.
-Here are a few maintenance to talk about the best practices for TypeScript in Pro.
+In Pro, TypeScript is used as the default development language.
+The benefits of TypeScript are no longer necessary.
+Both development costs and maintenance costs can be greatly reduced.
+It is a must for middle and back-end development.
+Here are several dimensions to talk about the best practices for TypeScript in Pro.

 Define interface data

 Any project is inseparable from the processing of data and interfaces.
 Splicing data and interfaces is one of the main tasks of forming business logic and front-end.
-Defining the TypeScript type of data returned by the interface can reduce a lot of maintenance costs and query API time.
+Defining the TypeScript type of data returned by the interface can reduce a lot of maintenance costs and the time of querying apis.

 In Pro, it is recommended to define the type of interface data in src/services/API.d.ts

 .
-Taking user basic information as an example:
+Take basic user information as an example:

 declare namespace API {